moogway82/JamSoftElectronULA/README.md

 ```
 OSSCADBINPATH=~/opt/oss-cad-suite/bin
 ```
-Other common *NIX tools used by the Makefile are: head, printf & tail
+Other common \*NIX tools used by the Makefile are: head, printf, dd, cp & tail

 The just run the Makefile.